 They moderately agree “AI will allow the human race to advance in ways we’ve never seen,” but they also lean towards believing that “AI will cause many people to lose their jobs.”
 And while they tend to think “AI provides more benefits than risks,” they acknowledge “there are downsides to AI technology getting smarter.”
 Just over four in ten Innovation Forum members are Pragmatists.

-The Fearful see the Apocalypse on the horizon
+The Fearful see the AI Apocalypse on the horizon

-The Fearful see only negatives with AI.
+The Fearful only perceive the negative effects of AI.
 The words they choose to describe it are things like “scary,” “invasive,” “intimidating” and “uncontrolled”.

 They firmly believe “AI is threatening the existence of the human race” and that “there are downsides to AI technology getting smarter.”
 The Fearful think “AI will cause many people to lose their jobs” and that, ultimately, “AI poses more risks than benefits.”
 One in four Innovation Forum members is Fearful.